8 consumer and social media trends for 2023

 Why use these formats?

-Moreover, these platforms automatically present in the feed (stream) content similar to what the user likes.
-This means that the videos are shown to an audience already qualified by their interest in similar topics, and who will be more likely to react to it.
+Moreover, these platforms automatically present in the feed (feed) of similar content to what the user likes.
+This means that the videos are shown to an already qualified audience because of its interest in similar topics, and will be more likely to react.

-Videos under 15 seconds already represent 45% of the videos posted in the image feed.Guillaume Thévenin, head of partnerships with content creators at Instagram for Southern Europe, via France Inter
+Guillaume Thévenin, head of partnerships with content creators at Instagram for Southern Europe, via France Inter

-- Zero position, the Holy Grail of local SEO
+- Zero position, the holy grail of local SEO

 Definitions SEO, 2018